RossM/XCOM2ShadowOps/BlackOps/ReadMe.txt

   * Barrage now attacks all targets in a line, but requires 3 ammo points (up from 2).
   * Hip Fire no longer has an aim penalty.
 Item changes
   * New item: Tiger Rounds.
-Unlocked with Hybrid Materials.
+Unlocked with Hybrid Materials tech.
 Adds one point of armor shredding to weapon damage.
+  * New item: Depleted Elerium Rounds.
+Unlocked with Elerium tech.
+Adds one point of damage and three points of shredding to weapon damage.
   * Plated vest now requires 4 ADVENT Trooper corpses (up from 2).
 Visual changes
   * Integrated MachDelta's After Action Days Wounded mod.